Split Second Team in Brazil

 Eamon gave a talk on the use of implicit reaction time testing and pricing, especially consumers’ perception of offers and promotions.

-The slide below, from Eamon’s talk, is from a case study on implicit pricing concerning basic and luxury brands of toilet tissue.
+The talk focussed on pricing promotions and a case study on basic and luxury brands of toilet tissue.
 We identified Tesco’s best stratgey for pricing its two products in this category.

 For more case studies visit Eamon’s post on Linkedin.